tarantool/http/README.md

 ### http.client.request(method, url, body[, opts])

 Issue an HTTP request at the given URL (`url`).

 `method` can be either `GET` or `POST`.

 If `body` is `nil`, the body is an empty string, otherwise the string passed in `body`.

-`opts` is an optional Lua table with methods, and may contain the following
+`opts` is an optional Lua table with methods, which may contain `headers` keys with additional HTTP headers to send to the server.
-keys:

-* `headers` - additional HTTP headers to send to the server

 Returns a Lua table with: